Mergers and Acquisitions in Poland | M&A Lawyer Poland

 Andy Grove, the legendary CEO of Intel, formulated the rule: “Success breeds complacency.
 Complacency breeds failure.
 Only the paranoid survive.”

 Charlie Munger, Buffett’s longtime partner, is fond of saying: “Invert, always invert.”
-Instead of asking “Why is this deal good?” ask “What would have to happen for it to be a catastrophe?”
+Instead of asking “Why is this acquisition good?” ask “What would have to happen for it to be a catastrophe?”
 If the answers to that question are not frightening, the deal may make sense.

 Time and Tempo